 - Access to information about the device side of the interface.
 This stuff is trade secrets, and the holders rarely see it as profitable to share it, even if they are no longer supporting the affected devices.

 - Good engineering practce may suggest using a a common code base, but manufacturers are also willing to switch hardaware platfomrs to minimize costs.
-The result is a lot of diversity even within signale product lines.
+The result is a lot of diversity even within single product lines, as witnessed by the long running struggle to support various peripheries in the linux kernel.

 - Finally there are legal barriers to the "just hack it scheme".
-In the US, for isntance, the DMCA, means that the most trival effort by the manufacture to "protect" their kit makes the hacking job a felenoy.
-Until the right to repair is legally recognized,2 this multiples the difficulties improsed by the others.
+In the US, for instance, the DMCA, means that the most trival effort by the manufacture to "protect" their kit makes the hacking job a felenoy.
+Until the right to repair is legally recognized,2 this multiplies the difficulties improsed by the others.

 So here in Casa NoSwampCoolers we have a three part policy: